The Worst Trauma I’ve Personally Been In

 We have one major trauma hospital we train at routinely.
 As an anesthesia resident, you are in-house for the duration of your call, to be immediately available if a patient must be rushed to the OR.
 This is somewhat infrequent, as often/hopefully there is time for CT surveillance of trauma patients (aka the “pan-scan”) prior to operative intervention.

-This was in July of my 2nd anesthesia year (PGY3) and this was my second call as the upper level resident.
+This was in July of my 2nd anesthesia year (PGY3) and this was my second call as the upper-level resident.
 I would then be working with/supervising a new anesthesia resident in only their first month of anesthesia training.
 As good luck would have it on this night, I had a very good if only inexperienced younger resident, “named” Jessica.
 My attending draw that night was also excellent luck, probably the best trauma anesthesiologist in the academic system.
-If I’m ever injured or shot he is who I’d want looking after me.
+If I’m ever injured or shot he is who I’d want to look after me.
 I believe this was also his worst trauma product total as well.

 The night started out very promising.
-We had closed down the final OR cases by about 8pm, the Anesthesia attending had bought us dinner, and we were tucked away in our call rooms.
+We had closed down the final OR cases by about 8pm, the Anesthesia attending had brought us dinner, and we were tucked away in our call rooms.
 It had been a quiet night, with no trauma pages (we respond to all trauma pages down in ER – this can keep you up even if you don’t go to OR).
-Then at ~1am the pager awoken me from a deep sleep, and unbeknownst to me my night was about to take a turn for the worst.
+Then at ~1am the pager awoken me from a deep sleep, and unbeknownst to me, my night was about to take a turn for the worst.

 “MALE 45yo MULTIPLE GSW TO ABD, LLQ.
 BP 90/palp, HR 135.
 ETA 3 min”

 As I read the above page, I knew this had OR time written all over it.
 Already hypotensive and tachycardic as well, never a good sign.
 I rushed down to the ED to find a chaotic mix of blue gowns rushing in and out of trauma bay 1.